Famous Yoga Teachers

 A.G.
 Mohan and Indra Mohan

 A.G.
 Mohan is the co-founder of the Krishnamacharya Yoga Mandiram.
 A.G. and his wife, Indra, were students of Sri T. Krishnamacharya.
-They teach Svastha Yoga, Ayurveda, and yoga therapy around the world.
+They teach Svastha Yoga, Ayurveda and yoga therapy around the world.

 Kate Potter

-This Vancouver, British Columbia-based instructor and yoga therapist is the host of “Namaste Yoga”.
-Specializing in dynamic Hatha Vinyasa Flow yoga, Potter’s approach is serene, yet purposeful.
+This Vancouver, British Columbia-based instructor and yoga therapist is the host of Namaste Yoga.
+Specializing in dynamic Hatha Vinyasa Flow yoga, Potter's approach is serene, yet purposeful.
 Her sequences challenge even the most experienced yogi, but each session is friendly to a beginner.
-Read her interview with LoveToKnow Yoga here.
+Read more about her in her interview with LoveToKnow Yoga.

 Beth Shaw

 Shaw is the founder of YogaFit, a combination different fitness routines and yoga.
 She developed the program to encourage individuals at every level of fitness to embrace yoga.
-Considered “Yoga for the Fitness Industry”, this school is one of the more popular styles found in gyms around the world.
-We have more information about Shaw in this LoveToKnow Yoga interview.
+Considered "Yoga for the Fitness Industry", this school is one of the more popular styles found in gyms around the world.
+Read more information about Shaw in this LoveToKnow Yoga interview.

 Shiva Rea